defano/wyldcard/README.md

 end <functionName>
 ```

-When calling a user defined function, the syntax is `<functionName>(<arg1>, <arg2>, ..., <argN>)`.
-Note that the number of arguments passed to the function must match the number declared in the definition and a user-defined function cannot be invoked with the `the <function> of` syntax, regardless of the number of parameters.
+When calling a user defined function, use `<functionName>(<arg1>, <arg2>, ..., <argN>)`.
+Note that the number of arguments passed to the function must match the number declared in the definition.
 HyperTalk does not support function overloading; each function defined in a script must have a unique name.

 For example: